Is a place for Ocean enthusiasts and adventure seekers

 Freediving connects me to the Ocean and its inhabitants in such an intimate way, and when I teach freediving to my students I try to transmit that love for the sport and the Ocean.
 In 2017 I moved to La Paz, Baja California Sur to chase my dreams and become a marine biologist.
 I’ve been discovering the secret wonders of Baja, and I have completely fallen in love with it.
 No matter what time of year you’re here, there’s incredible wildlife to dive with.

 In 2019 I attended my first official competition, where I broke 2 Argentinian National Records in CWB (45m) and CNF (39m).
 As much as I enjoyed competing, I realized that my freediving career path is more aligned with showing people the wonders of the underwater world.
-To me there’s nothing more fulfilling than watching a person tearing of joy for diving with a whale, taking my guests to dive with sharks and show them that with respect there’s nothing to fear, or guiding them through the freefall where people meet their true selves.
+To me there’s nothing more fulfilling than watching a person tearing of joy after diving with dolphins, or taking my guests to dive with sharks and show them that with respect there’s nothing to fear, or guiding them through the freefall where people meet their true selves.
 This is what I live for.
 To connect with humans and animals.